NFL Hall of Fame

 Upon retirement, Bethea held franchise records for most seasons, games played, and sacks.
 His No. 65 jersey was retired by the Oilers, and he was inducted into the Pro Football Hall of Fame in 2003.

-Bethea's Awards and Records
+Bethea's Awards and Honors

 • 2× Second-team All-Pro (1975, 1979)